Independent Living Units

 An independent living unit is usually a small bed sit or apartment for an older person who can live independently.
 Most are run by not-for-profit organisations and have varying criteria for eligibility.
 Want to know more?
 Download the Independent Living Units information sheet here

 You can search for a list of Independent Living Units on Seniors Information COTA Victoria’s online directory here

 Resident-funded retirement villages are one type of accommodation option for retired people (from full-time employment) aged over 55, who wish to acquire the right to occupy a self-care unit or serviced apartment.Want to know more?
-Download the Retirement Village information sheet here
+Read the latest revision of our information sheet on Retirement Villages.

 Looking at Retirement Villages?
 Download COTA’s handy check-list of things to consider